-- Sets out our strategy for preventing, identifying and appropriately managing peer-on-peer abuse.
+- Sets out our strategy for preventing, identifying and appropriately managing child-on-child abuse.
 It is the product of a comprehensive consultation which has involved [pupils/students], staff and parents, and a risk assessment.
-In producing this policy, we have reviewed cases of peer-on-peer abuse in school, discussed the lesson learnt, consulted staff and student and shared our findings with Governors. - Applies to all (Governors, SLT, staff, volunteers, contractors etc.). - It is reviewed annually, and updated in the interim, as may be required, to ensure that it continually addresses the risks to which students are or may be exposed.
-A number of staff and students are involved in each annual review, which involves and is informed by an assessment of the impact and effectiveness of this policy over the previous year. - Is the school's overarching policy for any issue that could constitute peer-on-peer abuse.
-It relates to, and should be read alongside, the school's Safeguarding and Child Protection Policy and any other relevant policies including, but not limited to, bullying (including cyber-bullying), youth produced sexual imagery (sexting), online safety, children missing in education, student behaviour and discipline, and exclusions. - Does not use the term victim and/or perpetrator.
-This is because our school takes a safeguarding approach to all individuals involved in allegations of, or concerns about, peer-on-peer abuse, including those who are alleged to have been abused and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
+In producing this policy, we have reviewed cases of child-on-child abuse in school, discussed the lesson learnt, consulted staff and student and shared our findings with Governors. - Applies to all (Governors, SLT, staff, volunteers, contractors etc.). - It is reviewed annually, and updated in the interim, as may be required, to ensure that it continually addresses the risks to which students are or may be exposed.
+A number of staff and students are involved in each annual review, which involves and is informed by an assessment of the impact and effectiveness of this policy over the previous year. - Is the school's overarching policy for any issue that could constitute child-on-child abuse. - Does not use the term victim and/or perpetrator.
+This is because our school takes a safeguarding approach to all individuals involved in allegations of, or concerns about, child-on-child abuse, including those who are alleged to have been abused and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter. - Research has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers. - Uses the terms child and children, which is defined for the purposes of this policy as a person aged under 18.
+We have nonetheless chosen not to restrict our approach to child-on-child abuse under this policy to children but instead to adopt a wider interpretation of our safeguarding responsibilities so that they apply to all students, regardless of age.
+Although the starting point is that the school's response to child-on-child abuse should be the same for all students, regardless of age, there may be some additional considerations in relation to a student aged 18 or over in terms of how local agencies and/or partners respond.
+Similarly, the school's response to incidents involving the exchange of youth produced sexual imagery will need to differ depending on the age of the students involved in line with UKCCIS recommendations.

-- Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers. - Uses the terms child and children, which is defined for the purposes of this policy as a person aged under 18.
-We have nonetheless chosen not to restrict our approach to peer-on-peer abuse under this policy to children but instead to adopt a wider interpretation of our safeguarding responsibilities so that they apply to all students, regardless of age.
-Although the starting point is that the school's response to peer-on-peer abuse should be the same for all students, regardless of age, there may be some additional considerations in relation to a student aged 18 or over in terms of how local agencies and/or partners respond.
-Similarly, the school's response to incidents involving the exchange of youth produced sexual imagery will need to differ depending on the age of the students involved in line with UKCCIS recommendations. - There is also likely to be a more significant criminal justice response in relation to any student responsible for abuse who is aged 18 or over. - Is compliant with the statutory guidance on peer-on-peer abuse as set out in KEEPING CHILDREN SAFE IN EDUCATION (SEPTEMBER 2021). - Should, if relevant, according to the concerns/allegations raised, be read in conjunction with the DfE's advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (2021), and any other advice and guidance referred to within it, as appropriate. - Should be read in conjunction with the Newcastle Safeguarding Children Partnership (NSCP) Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.
+- There is also likely to be a more significant criminal justice response in relation to any student responsible for abuse who is aged 18 or over. - Is compliant with the statutory guidance on child-on-child abuse as set out in KEEPING CHILDREN SAFE IN EDUCATION (SEPTEMBER 2022). - Should, if relevant, according to the concerns/allegations raised, be read in conjunction with the DfE's advice on SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOLS AND COLLEGES (DECEMBER, 2017), and any other advice and guidance referred to within it, as appropriate. - Should be read in conjunction with the Newcastle Safeguarding Children Partnership (NSCP) Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.

-UNDERSTANDING PEER-ON-PEER ABUSE
+UNDERSTANDING CHILD-ON-CHILD ABUSE

-WHAT IS PEER-ON-PEER ABUSE?
+WHAT IS CHILD-ON-CHILD ABUSE?

 At RGS, we recognise that children are vulnerable to and capable of abusing their peers.
-Wetake a zero-tolerance approach to peer-on-peer abuse.
-Peer on peer abuse will not be tolerated or passed off as part of 'banter' or 'growing up'.
-All reports of peer on peer abuse will be taken seriously.
+Wetake a zero-tolerance approach to any form of child-on-child abuse.
+Child-on-child abuse will not be tolerated or passed off as part of 'banter' or 'growing up'.
+All reports of child-on-child abuse will be taken seriously.